gokalpozer/new_hire_study/README.md

 Implements the zero-shot classification using the Hugging Face `transformers` library.

 ### 5. `data/iphone.json`
-A sample dataset of conversational exchanges used for analysis.
+A sample dataset of conversational exchanges used for analysis, created using ChatGPT.

 ```json
 {